opnsense/docs/source/manual/how-tos/user-ldap.rst

 Access / Servers / LDAP
 =====================================

-LDAP is the light weight directory access protocol used by Microsoft Active Directory, OpenLDAP and Novell eDirectory, to name a few.
+LDAP is the lightweight directory access protocol used by Microsoft Active Directory (AD), OpenLDAP and Novell eDirectory, to name a few.

-OPNsense can use a LDAP server for authentication purposes and for authorization to access (parts) of the graphical user interface (web configurator).
+OPNsense can use an LDAP server for authentication purposes and for authorization to access (parts) of the graphical user interface (web configurator).
 When using LDAP for the GUI the privileges have to be defined with the local user manager, to do so an import of the users from the LDAP source is required.

 In this how-to we will show you how to configure both using Microsoft Active Directory Server.
-If you only need LDAP for services like VPN, then you can skip step 3-5.
+If you only need LDAP for services like VPN, then you can skip steps 3-5.

 -------------
 Prerequisites
 -------------
 A functional LDAP server (example is based on MS AD) is required.
-You OPNsense firewall need to be fully configured and able to access the LDAP server.
+Your OPNsense firewall needs to be fully configured and able to access the LDAP server.

 Step 1 - Add New LDAP server
 ----------------------------
-To add a new LDAP server as authentication source, go to :menuselection:`System --> Access --> Servers` and click on **Add server** the top right corner, just above the form.
+To add a new LDAP server as authentication source, go to :menuselection:`System --> Access --> Servers` and click on **Add server** in the top right corner, just above the form.

 Enter the following information: